krista805/mevp_stack/9_Computed_Filter/overview.md

     - ex. the <p> tag can get it's value from data as well as computed
 2. Data and computed could NEVER share the property name (eg. 'message:')
 3. Value in computed must be an anonymous function

+COMPUTED can retireve value from data as well as change value from data